oli-lang/oli/docs/source/specification.rst

 In future language version, the ``list`` type would have native operators to provide mutation, iteration and manipulation

-*This language feature is under discussion and needs more clarification*
+*This feature is under discussion and needs more clarification*

 Types
 -----